ehsanmok/create-your-own-lang-with-rust/book/src/intro.md

 Here is the outline of the contents

 * [Crash Course on Computing](./crash_course.md) which we briefly set up the definitions and foundations
 * We create our first programming language `Calc` that supports simple integer addition and subtraction.
-The simplicity allows us to cover a lot of important topics concisely.
-We will use [pest](https://pest.rs) to define our grammar and generate our `CalcParser`, explain what AST is and interpreting the AST means.
-Next, we will introduce JIT compilation and use [inkwell: Safe Rust wrapper around LLVM](https://github.com/TheDan64/inkwell) to JIT compile our `Calc` language.
-We will continue by creating a REPL for our `Calc` language and finally we will create a Virtual Machine and runtime environment and discuss its features.
+The simplicity allows us to touch a lot of important topics.
+We will use [PEG](https://en.wikipedia.org/wiki/Parsing_expression_grammar) to define our grammar, [pest](https://pest.rs) to generate our `CalcParser` and explain what AST is and interpreting the AST means.
+Next, we will introduce JIT compilation and use [inkwell](https://github.com/TheDan64/inkwell) to JIT compile our `Calc` language from its AST.
+To show an alternative compilation approach, we will create a Virtual Machine and a Runtime environment and discuss its features.
+Finally, we will write a simple REPL for our `Calc` language and test out different execution paths.
 * TODO: We will introduce `Jeslang` (a statically typed language) and gradually work our way up from `Calc` language to create `Jeslang` together
 * TODO: Object system and object oriented programming
 * TODO: Functional language